 For tamoxifen to work, your body needs to process it to turn it into its active form, endoxifen.
 At each step in the process, a specific liver enzyme – a protein that speeds up a process within cells – is used to convert one form of the drug into another, until endoxifen is formed (see diagram).
 The main enzyme involved in the conversion of tamoxifen to endoxifen is called CYP2D6.

 In order to make sure that tamoxifen is converted into its active form (endoxifen), all the liver’s CYP2D6 enzyme should be utilised.
 However, this enzyme is also needed to break down other substances.
-Therefore, these substances can “occupy” this CYP2D6, leaving less available to convert tamoxifen into endoxifen.
+Therefore, these substances can “occupy” this CYP2D6, leaving it less available to convert tamoxifen into endoxifen.
 This would essentially result in the tamoxifen you took as being labelled ineffective as the body would not be able to process it1.

 Certain foods, drinks and medications can interfere with the conversion of tamoxifen to endoxifen by the CYP2D6 enzyme to different extents.
 If this process is altered, the effectiveness of tamoxifen in your body can also change.
 Although this enzyme is very important in this process, other enzymes such as CYP3A4/5 are also involved (see the diagram).